mikechew/os/linux/iscsi.md

 # cat /var/log/messages | grep -i iscsi
 ```

-To find out the IQN on the host:
+To find out the IQN name for the initiator on the host:
 ```
 # cat /etc/iscsi/initiatorname.iscsi
 InitiatorName=iqn.1994-05.com.redhat:38de7b36a09c